Skip to main content

 1. Go to the Virtual Machines icon in the top left taskbar.

-4. Click the Start Remote Desktop card.
+4. Click the Start Remote Desktop button.

 1. Go to the Virtual Machines icon in the top left taskbar.